 The allowance for doubtful accounts reflects our best estimate of probable losses inherent in the accounts receivable balance.
 We determine the allowance based on known troubled accounts, historical experience, and other currently available evidence.
 Activity in the allowance for doubtful accounts was as follows:

 Inventories are stated at the lower of cost or market, using the average cost method.
 Cost includes materials, labor, and manufacturing overhead related to the purchase and production of inventories.
 We regularly review inventory quantities on hand, future purchase commitments with our suppliers, and the estimated utility of our inventory.
-If our review indicates a reduction in utility below carrying value, we reduce our inventory to a new cost basis.
+If our review indicates a reduction in utility below carrying value, we reduce our inventory to a new cost basis through a charge to cost of revenue.

-Goodwill is tested for impairment on an annual basis as of July 1, and between annual tests if indicators of potential impairment exist, using a fair-value-based approach.
-No impairment of goodwill has been identified during any of the periods presented.
+Goodwill is tested for impairment using a fair-value-based approach on an annual basis (May 1 for us) and between annual tests if indicators of potential impairment exist.

-Intangible assets are amortized using the straight-line method over their estimated period of benefit, ranging from one to ten years.
-We evaluate the recoverability of intangible assets periodically and take into account events or circumstances that warrant revised estimates of useful lives or that indicate that impairment exists.
-All of our intangible assets are subject to amortization.
-No impairments of intangible assets have been identified during any of the periods presented.
+All of our intangible assets are subject to amortization and are amortized using the straight-line method over their estimated period of benefit, ranging from one to 10 years.
+We evaluate the recoverability of intangible assets periodically by taking into account events or circumstances that may warrant revised estimates of useful lives or that indicate the asset may be impaired.